Nekroze/codeforthought/chapter/formandfunction.rst

 Firstly we defined a function called ``count_a`` and told it to take one parameter called ``text``.
 This parameter is our input that we will count.

+In programming we have the concept of code blocks, these are a section of code that belongs to some other code.
+Some languages use braces such as ``{}`` to say that anything in between those symbols is a code block.
+However :term:`Python` uses white space indentation do denote a code block.
+This means that anything on the same indentation level is part of that code block and further indentations denote nested code blocks.
+After defining our ``count_a`` function we need to give it a block of code that defines what that function will do when it is called latter.
+Code blocks are used whenever we need to define what a specific thing should do when it is called; the code of a function, what to do in a loop, code to execute if a condition is met, etc.

 The next line should be rather familiar by now.
 We are simply creating a integer variable to store the count, which starts at zero.